1. What tournaments may I get asked to bowl in?

 Some USBC and private tournaments will be played on the bowling center's house shot (the everyday oil pattern).
 The national and higher-level tournaments will be played on something a little more challenging.
-USBC tournaments do not disclose the oil pattern in advance, while the private tournament's flyer or website will tell you if a pattern other than the house shot will be used, and what that pattern's name is.
+USBC tournaments do not disclose the oil pattern in advance, while the private tournament's flyer or website will tell you if a pattern other than the house shot will be used and what that pattern's name is.
 See #11 for more information on oil patterns.

 Most tournaments at this level are comprised of three games each of team play, doubles, and singles, or nine games in total, with the winners in each category being those with the highest total "pinfall" (highest total score).

 Some tournaments will be bowled Baker-style, where all of the members of a team bowl just one single game where each team member alternates frames with the others.
 Baker is common in high school and collegiate bowling.
 Some other tournaments will be bowled Scotch-style, where the team members bowl alternating shots of a single game.
 Scotch is generally limited to certain doubles tournaments.

 Winning a cash prize is often referred to as "cashing," and the prizes to be won vary depending upon the tournament.
 Look for the tournament's cashing ratio.
 For example, if it's 1 in 3, many will win small prizes, while 1 in 10 means a few will win large prizes.